Welcome to our School Standards Committee Page

 The full SSC meet three times per year - once each term - plus any additional ‘extraordinary' meetings and training days as and when they are required, for example, to approve a new policy due to new legislation or to discuss an Ofsted inspection report.

-Due to Covid-19, the SSC have virtually met more regularly to agree risk assessments, policies and keep up to date on the changes to school life.
+During Covid-19, the SSC virtually met more regularly to agree risk assessments, policies and keep up to date on the changes to school life.

 Other Activities